 Graduate school is at once rigorous and fulfilling.
 Be sure to create balance in your life and make time for friends and activities outside your research and coursework.

 Due to the Covid19 restrictions and remote working, our office has met with significant delays in receiving and processing of official documents.
-We understand, and regret, the anxiety caused by these unavoidable delays and have committed to processing all official transcripts before/by the registration-open date for September 2021.
+We understand, and regret, the anxiety caused by these unavoidable delays.
 Keep checking your online portal for updates; below are examples of the statuses you might see in your checklist in the portal:

 Admitted with conditions